 In High School, grade placement is determined by age and previous academic transcripts.High school students transferring to ISK will have transcripts reviewed by the school to determine transfer credits.
 Grade placement is determined by credits earned.

-In general, students are placed in Grade 9 if they have less than 5 credits, Grade 10 if they have less than 10 credits, Grade 11 if they have less than 16 credits, or grade 12 if they have 16 or more credits.
+In general, students need to earn approximately six (6) credits each year in High School.
+As a result, students are placed in Grade 9 if they have less than 5 credits, Grade 10 if they have less than 10 credits, Grade 11 if they have less than 16 credits, or grade 12 if they have 16 or more credits.
 Students must be in attendance for one full academic year in order to graduate.